Edwardvaneechoud/Flowfile/docs/nodes/input.md

 # Input Nodes

 Input nodes are your starting point for any data flow.
-FlowFile currently supports reading from local files, Airbyte sources, and manual input.
+Flowfile currently supports reading from local files, Airbyte sources, and manual input.

 ## Node Details

 ### ![Read Data](../assets/images/nodes/input_data.png){ width="50" height="50" } Read Data

-The Read Data node is your primary way to load data from local files into FlowFile.
+The Read Data node is your primary way to load data from local files into Flowfile.

 **Supported Formats:**
 - CSV files (.csv)